bobwya/build-multilib-wine/README.md

 ###  Discussion

 Monolithic BASH script to build multilib Wine / Wine-Staging, from source, on Ubuntu(tm) - using dual Chroot Environments.
+Ubuntu 16.04 Xenial (or newer) is a hard requirement for the Chroot Environments.

 The Ubuntu(tm) / Debian distributions have chosen to remove most of the i386 multilib development libraries from their 64-bit repositories (post the Ubuntu 10.04 release?)
 Wine requires a complete multilib build/development environment to be built from Source.
 The vast majority of Windows binaries are still 32-bit (including all legacy applications).